joeatbayes/angular-price-pred-stocks/README.txt

 stabilize for 1 week they are more likely to resume a downward movement.

-This application seeks to validate this theory by finding a set of optimal time frames to analyze and then using geometric similarity, linear regression,  K Nearest Neighbor and Bayesian math to determine similarity and project the future price movement of current data based on the past movement of prices with similar geometric properties.
+This application seeks to validate this theory by finding a set of optimal time frames to analyze and then using geometric similarity to predict future price movements.
+It uses linear regression,
+K Nearest Neighbor and Bayesian math to determine similarity and project the future price movement of current data based on the past movement of prices with similar geometric properties.
 If the theory proves valid then we should be able to predict directional movement